 Alert: Multi-year planning is especially valuable with equity compensation, as you can control the timing of stock sales and option exercises, and you know when restricted stock/RSUs will vest.
 Know the remaining room you have for additional income in your current and projected tax brackets.
 In your planning, you are looking for ways to shift income between years so that you are paying less tax.

 2. Consider the time value of tax money on an NQSO exercise and think about estimated taxes.
 It usually makes sense to avoid accelerating income (and the related taxes) into the current year.
-If you were planning to exercise nonqualified stock options (NQSOs) in 2016 or 2017, you want to see if this traditional strategy of deferring income to future years still applies in 2016, given the thresholds for higher tax rates outlined above and your own multi-year planning.
+If you were planning to exercise nonqualified stock options (NQSOs) in 2016 or 2017, you want to see if this traditional strategy of deferring income to future years still applies in 2016, given the thresholds for higher tax rates outlined above, your income projections, and your own multi-year planning.

 Delaying Exercises To January